hanakl/intro_to_ml_23/index.md

 TODO(instructor): create a profile photo in two steps.

-  * Replace "instructor-name" in the image-link below with your name.
+  * Replace "instructor-name" in the image below with your name (note: this link is only visible in the raw-text file; on the web-page itself you'll simply see a sticky note with "To Do" written on it).
   * Move the image you would like to appear on your website into the following folder contained in your website's working directory
     ```